 - Scheduling: linear-time vs. flexible time

-Today we no longer fly to another country to experience different cultures, because diversity sits in the office right next door.
+Today we no longer fly to another country to experience different cultures, because diversity sits in the office next door.
 You may be an American supervisor of an ethnically diverse group whose style reflects the United States Culture Map.
 Believing in treating everyone equally, you may be left confused when trying to coach each of your team members who come from China, Japan, Asia, and Europe.
 You may wonder whether your coaching is making any impact outside of your circle of American colleagues.
 Your coaching style is likely straightforward with specific concrete examples (low-context) to back up your feedback couched with soft qualifiers (slightly indirect feedback).
 You probably sandwich negative feedback between two positives.
 Your Dutch subordinate expects direct feedback, so he may likely misinterpret the degree and importance of your message as he expects you to be straight forward with any negative criticism.
 You may feel frustrated at his lack of effort and progress in affecting change.
 Perhaps, you may even start to stereotype Dutch behaviors based on repeated experiences with that ethnic culture.
-It is not uncommon for people to routinely experience a clash or misunderstanding of cultures.
+It’s not uncommon for people to routinely experience a clash or misunderstanding of cultures.
 If we learn about culture, suspend judgment, and build bridges between these cultures to facilitate trust, communication, and ideas, we would harness the potential of every team member.

 Giving and receiving negative feedback is a necessary component of business but sometimes riddled with insecurity for both the giver and receiver.
 How should constructive criticism be given and taken?
 How should feedback be delivered to get the best result?
 How much feedback is lost in translation?
 How do the words absolutely, strongly, kind of, and sort of play out when delivering criticism?
 The answer depends on the culturalization of the giver and receiver.
 Certain phrases and qualifiers have different meanings.
 Take for example a British colleague providing feedback to his Dutch counterpart.
 He says, “Please think about that some more,” implying “That’s a bad idea.”
 A Dutch or German colleague, who expects and is comfortable with direct negative feedback, would likely interpret that as “It’s a good idea.
 Keep developing it.”

 In business etiquette classes, we are instructed on the ceremonies which demonstrate respect.
-In Japanese business culture, it is customary to exchange small gifts with visitors and present a business card with both hands towards the receiver who respectfully reads it upon presentation versus immediately putting it into his portfolio.
+In Japanese business culture, it’s customary to exchange small gifts with visitors and present a business card with both hands towards the receiver who respectfully reads it upon presentation versus immediately putting it into his portfolio.
 Americans easily embrace these cultural mannerisms but fail to realize how communication and language may be used differently.

 Frequently in my coaching practice, I reference scales ranging from 1 to 10.
-Regardless of the attribute measured, I find when an issue between two people is greater than 2 units apart anywhere on a 1-10 scale, the two parties will need concentrated effort to resolve their differences.
+Regardless of the attribute measured, when an issue between two people is greater than 2 units apart anywhere on this scale, the two parties will need concentrated effort to resolve their differences.
 Meyer (2014) confirms my informal conclusion when she states that “what matters is not the absolute position of either culture on the scale but rather the relative position of the two cultures” (p.
 22).
 Relative positioning determines how people will view each other.

 Meyer’s (2014) first piece of advice when interacting with someone from another culture is to “listen before you speak and learn before you act” (p.
 27).
 Understand how culture will impact the conversation.
 For example, the United States is the lowest context culture with Japan having the highest context in its communication.
 In simplest terms, the people culturized in America tend to communicate literally and explicitly.
 They value clarity and place accountability of the intended message on the communicator to accurately convey the meaning of the message (Meyer, 2014).
 On the other extreme, Asian cultures often convey messages implicitly which requires the listener to read between the lines.
 Good communication is layered and subtle, and the responsibility of its accurate transmission is shared between the sender and receiver.
 The Japanese have been culturalized over many generations to become skilled at “reading the atmosphere.”